Submarine communications cable: Geopolitical vulnerabilities

 Fishing vessels are the leading cause of accidental damage to submarine communication cables.
 However, some of the academic discussions and recent incidents point to geopolitical tactics influencing the cable's security more than previously expected.
 These tactics include the ease and potential with which fishing vessels can blend into regular maritime traffic and implement their attacks.

 The propensity for fishing trawler nets to cause cable faults may well have been exploited during the Cold War.
 For example, in February 1959, a series of 12 breaks occurred in five American trans-Atlantic communications cables.
-In response, a U.S. naval vessel, the USS Roy O. Hale, detained and investigated the Soviet trawler Novorosiysk.
+In response, a U.S. naval vessel, the USS Roy O. Hale, detained and investigated the Soviet trawler Novorossiysk.
 A review of the ship's log indicated it had been in the region of each of the cables when they broke.
-Broken sections of cable were also found on the deck of the Novorosiysk.
+Broken sections of cable were also found on the deck of the Novorossiysk.
 It appeared that the cables had been dragged along by the ship's nets, and then cut once they were pulled up onto the deck to release the nets.
 The Soviet Union's stance on the investigation was that it was unjustified, but the U.S. cited the Convention for the Protection of Submarine Telegraph Cables of 1884 to which Russia had signed (prior to the formation of the Soviet Union) as evidence of violation of international protocol.

 Several media outlets and organizations indicate that Russian fishing vessels, particularly in 2022, passed over a damaged submarine cable up to 20 times, suggesting potential political motives and the possibility of hybrid warfare tactics used from Russia's side.
 Russian naval activities near submarine cables are often linked to increased hybrid warfare strategies targeting submarine cables, where sabotage is argued to serve as a tool to disrupt communication networks during conflict and destabilise adversaries.

 These tactics elevate cable security to a significant geopolitical issue.
 Criminal actors may further target cables as a means of economic warfare, aiming to destabilize economies or convey political messages.
 The disruption of submarine communication cables in highly politicised maritime areas thus has a significant political component that is receiving increased attention.

 After two cable breaks in the Baltic Sea in November 2024, one between Lithuania and Sweden and the other between Finland and Germany, Defence Minister Boris Pistorius argued:

 “No one believes that these cables were cut accidentally.
 I also don't want to believe in versions that these were ship anchors that accidentally caused the damage.
 Therefore, we have to state, without knowing specifically who it came from, that it is a 'hybrid' action.
 And we also have to assume, without knowing it yet, that it is sabotage."

 This statement underlines the current discourse to recognize cable disruptions as threats to national security, which ultimately leads to their securitization in the international context.